pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

   presents two arguments against the move.
 [Github notes](https://git-scm.com/docs/git-notes) solves much of point (1): the difficulty of discovering provenance of commits, although not entirely.
-But the main problem is point (2), it turns out that __not__ moving to github is an impediment to contribution and issue reporting.
+But the main problem is point (2), it turns out that __not__ moving to GitHub is an impediment to contribution and issue reporting.

-- People who wish to continue to use Mercurial can use the same method below to push to github.
+- People who wish to continue to use Mercurial can use the same method below to push to GitHub.

-- github is more resource rich than foss.heptapod.net.
-We could be able to add CI jobs to replace some of our aging [buildbot infrastructure](https://buildbot.pypy.org).
+- GitHub is more resource rich than foss.heptapod.net.
+We could add CI jobs to replace some of our aging [buildbot infrastructure](https://buildbot.pypy.org).